 A You can cancel your animal walk or visit anytime up to 7 days before you're booked in.
 Please note a 3.5% cancellation charge applies to all refunds.
 If less than 7 days notice is given I'm afraid no refunds will be given.
 You can reschedule up to 24 hours prior to your booking.

 Q What is your children's policy?

 A Children remain the responsibility of the accompanying adults while at Huckleberry Woods so please do keep an eye on them, particularly around the pigs.
 Toddlers must be held by the hand at all times and must not approach walking pigs.
-Please don't let children too near the pig pen, hold onto their fencing or feed them.
+Please don't let children near the pig pen, hold onto their fencing or feed them.

 We don't allow animal chasing or other harassment of the animals - they are our much loved pets.
 Anyone who chases or intentionally upsets the animals or destroys any of the play areas we've set up will be asked to leave immediately, along with the rest of their party.
 Apologies if this sounds harsh but we've recently had to euthanize one of our chickens due to an unfortunate incident like this.